Solo Travel – Lisbon Travel Guide For The Independent Woman

 The 16th-century Tower of Belem in Lisbon is listed as a UNESCO World Heritage Site

 The Alfama survived the massive earthquake, the resulting fires, and the flooding from the Tagus River.
-Today, it is a lively maze of steep streets and alleys full of artisan shops, restaurants, and clubs.
-So, if you’re planning a solo trip to Lisbon, this is where you should start.
+Today, it is a lively maze of steep streets and alleys full of artisan shops, restaurants and clubs.
+If you’re planning a solo trip to Lisbon, this is where you should start.

 There are a lot of incredible things to see in Lisbon and you’ll find great lists in guidebooks.
 But to really get the pulse of this extraordinary city, you’ll want to learn about its past and wander around the most historic areas in the city center.
-If you can spend three days in Lisbon, you’ll have time to see the best of Lisbon.
+If you can spend three days in Lisbon, you’ll have time to see the best of the city, but even if you can’t, here’s a perfect one-day Lisbon itinerary that will show you the highlights.

 Typical square in Lisbon

-A walking tour is a wonderful way to visit Lisbon and explore this area to learn more about its history.
-It’s a good idea to consider a tour of central Lisbon as well as a tour of Alfama (or even one for Alfama and Graça).
+But if you have limited time, a walking tour is a wonderful way to visit Lisbon and explore this area to learn more about its history.
+Here are a few solo tours you might consider:

-You’ll also find a statue of him perched on a balcony and some other places around town.
-It’s like a modern-day historical scavenger hunt!
-There’s even a tour dedicated to Pessoa sightings, so check it out.
+You’ll also find his statue perched on a balcony and in other places around town.
+It’s like a modern-day historical scavenger hunt – there’s even a tour dedicated to Pessoa sightings, so check it out.

 Learn about the Carnation Revolution, where a dictator was overthrown by a peaceful protest of people carrying red carnations, and about the anti-seismic rebuilding of Lisbon after the great earthquake.
 The city has an incredibly rich and full history when you scratch beneath the surface, and that’s easier to do with an experienced guide.